arvidl/py-synthea/README.md

 ### Synthea Patient Generator

+Synthea is a Synthetic Patient Population Simulator.
+The goal is to output synthetic, realistic (but not real), patient data and associated health records in a variety of formats.

 ### FHIR: Fast Healthcare Interoperability Resources.
 Web standard for health interop

 ### CDS Hooks: Clinical Decision Support Hooks.
 Web standard for CDS in the EHR workflow